AlepDenel/chillguys/README.md

 # chillguys
-Currently on development and testing.
+Just an app for monitoring weather and water.